 My research focuses on the political influence of environmental movements at a time of climate crisis.
-In a book project, titled Climate Justice, Movements and Political Change, I study how new environmental movements redefine the meaning of climate justice and push for political change from the ground up.
-In addition to the book project, I have broader interests in contemporary political thought and political theology.
-I am also the lead-editor of a book on interdisciplinary research approaches to climate justice.
+In a book project, titled Climate Action, Movements and Political Change, I study how youth climate movements redefine the meaning of climate justice and push for political change from the ground up.
+I am also the lead-editor of the volume Climate Justice Now! - Crossing Disciplines to Combat Our Planetary Crisis under contract with Columbia University Press.
+In addition to my book projects, I have broader interests in contemporary political thought and political theology.

-My academic work has been published in the Journal of Political Theology and has been awarded the Summer Fellowship by the Institute for Religion, Culture and Public Life at Columbia University.
-Occassionally, I also write public scholarship (in Spanish) for magazines such as Foreign Affairs Latin America and Revista Común.
+My academic work has been published in the Journal of Political Theology and Constellations, and is forthcoming in Polity.
+Occassionally, I write public scholarship (in Spanish) for magazines such as Foreign Affairs Latin America and Revista ComĂșn.

 You can email me at rmarwege@aup.edu, and visit my academia.edu page here.